Maria Palama: Club career

 In 2022, she joined Női NB I club MTK Hungária.
-In the 2022/23 season, she made 25 appearances and scored 4 goals.
+In the 2022–23 season, she made 25 appearances and scored 4 goals.
 MTK finished 3rd in the league after beating Puskás Akadémia in the third-place match.
-In 2023/24, she scored 4 goals in 28 total appearances as her club finished 3rd in the league and reached the final of the Hungarian Cup.
+In the 2023–24 season, she scored 4 goals in 28 total appearances as her club finished 3rd in the league and reached the final of the Hungarian Cup.
 She also competed in the 2024 NB I Indoor Football Cup, helping MTK reach the final where they lost on penalties to KÉSZ–St. Mihály.
-In 2024/25, she scored 4 goals in 22 appearances, MTK finished 4th in the league and reached once again the Hungarian Cup final where they lost on penalties to ETO Győr for the second year in a row.
+In the 2024–25 season, she scored 4 goals in 22 appearances, MTK finished 4th in the league and reached once again the Hungarian Cup final where they lost on penalties to ETO Győr for the second year in a row.
+On 29 April 2025, in a match against Soroksár SC, Palama came off in the 19th minute with an ACL injury.